Understanding the Application Process

-The allocation of capital funds for Australian Government and State capital projects is not an entitlement, but is competitive amongst the applicants participating in each round.
+The allocation of grant funds for capital projects is not an entitlement, but is competitive amongst the applicants participating in each round.
 Applications are assessed on the basis of educational and financial need, using a range of indicators to determine the level of educational disadvantage.

-QIS BGA is required by the Australian and State Governments to assess all applications against the relevant guidelines.
-The BGA must determine the minimum viable project for the identified educational need and the maximum financial contribution that it can make towards the project.
+QIS BGA is required by the Australian and State Governments to assess all applications against the relevant program guidelines.
+The BGA must determine the minimum viable project for the identified educational need and the maximum financial contribution that the school and its community can make towards the project.
 Eligible projects are then ranked in order of priority.
-Elements of an applicant school's circumstances, such as socio-economic disadvantage of students, shortfall against area allowances, the condition of existing facilities and financial capacity are some of the criteria used.
+Elements of an applicant school's circumstances, such as socio-economic disadvantage, number of learning spaces, room occupancy rates, floor areas and condition of existing facilities, as well as ongoing viability and financial capacity are some of the criteria used.